lsst-dm/dmtn-213/index.rst

 raw
 ^^^
 Represents raw archival observation data from any instrument, whether on-sky, calibration, engineering, or on a test stand.
 Includes precursor on-sky data, if desired.
 In any case, includes data from multiple instruments, such as the three Rubin Observatory ones.
 Manipulations of this Scope need to be highly restricted.

+Raw data can be stored in a different location from Butler data products for safety, and it will typically be ingested into Butler repos via the ``direct`` method.

 simulation
 ^^^^^^^^^^